ThePokerFaCcCe/myblog/README.md

 3 - Create virtual environment and install packages using `py -m pipenv install` in cloned directory

-4 - Create `myblog` table in your mysql database
+4 - Create `myblog` database in your mysql server

 5 - Create `.env` file in cloned directory and copy & replace `.env.example` with right data into it.